Tetragen/ALGO1/README.md

 # Introduction to algorithms course
-This repository contains exercices for students at epitech for the course "introduction to algorithms".
+This repository contains slides and exercices for 5th year students at epitech for the course "introduction to algorithms".

-Scripts contains errors on the default "exercice" branch.
+Scripts contains errors on the default "exercise" branch.
 These exercises are material for students to work locally after cloning the repository.

 The branch "correction" contains correct scripts.
 Students are encouraged to